johnmiller86/seq-apps-sqlserverexporter/README.md

 A Seq exporter that inserts events into an MSSQL database.

+This repository is no longer being maintained.
+With larger scale Seq instances, it the constantly growing column structure lacked in performance and became too much to maintain.
+The new repository for this project is [Seq.App.SQLServerExporter]([https://github.com/johnmiller86](https://github.com/johnmiller86/Seq.App.SQLServerExporter)

 ## Getting started

 The app is published to NuGet as [_Seq.Apps.SQLServerExporter_](https://nuget.org/packages/Seq.Apps.SQLServerExporter).
 Follow the instructions for [installing a Seq App](https://docs.datalust.co/docs/installing-seq-apps) and start an instance of the app providing your desired SQL parameters.